eddie-englund/CourseBot/readme.md

 </a>
 </div>

-Course is the inhouse Discord bot developed specifically for the needs that we as moderators have found while moderating our Discord server called DesignCourse(courestro)
+Course was ment to be the inhouse discord bot for DesignCourse(coursetro) but the owner and an admin lost the intrest so it's now just a standalone bot.
+Written by me [@TitusEntertainment](https://github.com/TitusEntertainment).

 ## Self hosting